TheRealMoeid/media-download-telegram-bot/README.md

 ### Keep language logic centralized

-Translations and language selection should not be scattered through handlers.
+Translations and language selection are not scattered through handlers; both go through `language_service.py` and the translation lookup.

 ### Abstract preference storage

-The application should use language-service methods rather than directly manipulating storage.
+The application uses `language_service.py` methods rather than directly manipulating SQLite elsewhere.

 ### Secrets never belong in source code

 Use `.env`.
+This includes any future Instagram authentication credentials.

 ### Temporary files are disposable

-Downloaded media should be deleted after the operation unless a future feature explicitly requires persistent storage.
+Downloaded media is deleted after the operation unless a future feature explicitly requires persistent storage.

+### Fail fast on missing dependencies

+FFmpeg availability is validated at startup, not discovered mid-download.

 ### Build a vertical slice first